 Email application requires seamless co-operation with the client (phone) and the email server.
 There are a number of different protocols to choose from - the protocols shall match.
 Despite our attempts to automate the process, it may happen that the Email app does not always work correctly.
 In that case, it is useful to do some debugging, i.e. to collect logs showing the detailed data traffic between the phone and the server.

 This article instructs how to enable message logging.

 1. The home directory.

-Give the command to check what is your home directory.
-We want to collect the log in there.
+Check what your home directory is.
+We want to save the logs there.